Inside the World of Blackhat Internet Marketing

 What Is Blackhat Marketing?

 Blackhat Marketing is, in a nutshell, using tools, techniques and generally everything against Google or any other website or App's guidelines/TOS in order to boost a website's ranking or gain an advantage over competitors and usually to ultimately increase online income.
-Blackhat Marketing usually refers to Blackhat SEO (using techniques to improve a website's Google search engine results position) but this article will cover far more including automation tools/programs, social media marketing, spam, negative SEO (to try and lower your competitors website ranking, or even have it de-indexed completely!), buying fake followers, buying/selling and trading social media accounts, using proxies and VPNs, website hosts who advertise that they ignore DMCAs and so much more!
+Blackhat Marketing usually refers to Blackhat SEO (Search Engine Optimisation) using techniques and methods to improve a website's Google search engine results position directly in contradiction to Google's guidelines and TOS.
+But this article will cover far more, including automation tools/programs, social media marketing, spam, negative SEO (to try and lower your competitors website ranking, or even have it de-indexed completely!), buying fake followers, buying/selling and trading social media accounts, using proxies and VPNs, and even website hosts who advertise that they actively ignore DMCAs and so much more!

 I must emphasise that this is NOT a 'guide' or 'How To' article.
 I will not provide information or respond to questions to assist anyone to use Blackhat techniques.
 My primary motivation for writing this article is to help honest (or Whitehat) marketers to spot, avoid and mitigate those using Blackhat techniques.
 I have also disabled ads on this article as I'm sure it would get my Adsense account suspended and to prove that I am wring it to assist others and not to make a profit from it.